FixTheCode/jupyter/README.md

 ### Set-up

-TL;DR Use Azure Notebooks as they have more utilities and software pre installed.
+TL;DR Azure Notebooks and online examples are no more use Anaconda, the latest version of Visual Studio Code or even Kaggle https://www.kaggle.com

-The easiest way to get started with Juypter is to use a cloud based service such as Azure Notebooks or a Docker image.
-See https://notebooks.azure.com/ and https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html   There are several Docker images each with different libraries pre loaded.
+The easiest way to get started with Juypter is to use the Anaconda platform or a Docker image.
+See https://www.anaconda.com/ and https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html   There are several Docker images each with different libraries pre loaded.

 Tips for Docker use (Linux example, Windows commands will be similar)